buddemat/elasticsearch-queries/dumping-indices.md

 ```

 #### Use custom mapping
 :bangbang: The above config will make Elasticsearch 'guess' the mapping.
-To provide a mapping to filebeat, there are different options.
+To provide a mapping to Filebeat, there are different options.

 1. One straight-forward option is to create the empty index with the desired mapping beforehand, e.g. via `curl` or the Kibana Dev Console.
-This would be a separate step though that needs to be done independently from filebeat.
+This would be a separate step though that needs to be done independently from Filebeat.

 1. Alternatively, `setup.template.append_fields` can be used to specify fields that should be overwritten.
 Change `setupt.template.enabled` to `true`:
    ```